 Can the Flu Lead to Other Problems?

 Yes.
-Those can include a sinus infection, ear infection, or pneumonia.
+Those can include a sinus infection, ear infection, an asthma flare-up, or pneumonia.
 Call the doctor if your child's fever lasts more than 3 to 4 days.
-Also call if she complains of trouble breathing, ear pain, a stuffy nose or head, a cough that won’t go away, or she seems to be getting worse.
+Also call if they complain of trouble breathing, ear pain, a stuffy nose or head, a cough that won’t go away, or they seem to be getting worse.

 Young children under age 2 -- even healthy children -- are more likely than older children to be hospitalized from the complications of the flu.